Kavya1-2-3/M3_WIPERCONTROLSYSTEM/1_Requirements/README.md

 ### Opportunities

-It is  a Advance System.
+It is an advanced System.

 ### Threat

-Need to be Very Careful Using it
+Once the board repaired cannot be replaced quickly

 ## 4W's and 1'H: